m-mashhood/battling-knights/Readme.md

 To run the app:

-    python run.py
+    python main.py

 To run the test:

     python test.py

-Moves are read in from `moves.txt`.

-The output is written to `final_state.json`.
+Moves will be read in from `moves.txt`.
+The final state of knights & item will be written to `final_state.json`.